Imagine getting over a quarter million visitors to your site every month. We did it thanks to keyword research:

 Free Keyword Research Tools

-There are three free keyword research tools I’ve used and recommend:
+There are two free keyword research tools I’ve used and recommend:

 - Keyword Shitter